fbpx

 Classification 2,11,44,49,143

-Western ragweed is a dicot angiosperm in the sunflower family, the Asteraceae.
+Western ragweed (Ambrosia psilostachya) is a dicot angiosperm in the sunflower family, the Asteraceae.
 This is the largest family of vascular plants in the Northern Hemisphere.
 “Flowers” of Asteraceae are made up of one or both of two types: symmetrical disk florets and strapped-shaped ray florets.
 These are crowded onto a common base (receptacle) surrounded by leaf-like phyllaries and together are often assumed to be a single flower, which we call a flower head.
-Other familiar Asteraceae that occur in the Reserve include bush sunflower (Encelia californica), goldenbush (Isocoma menziesii), coyote brush (Baccharis pilularis) and California sagebrush(Artemisia californica).48
+Other familiar Asteraceae that occur in the Reserve include bush sunflower (Encelia californica), goldenbush (Isocoma menziesii), coyote brush (Baccharis pilularis) and California sagebrush (Artemisia californica).48

-In the sunflower family, species in the genus Ambrosia are distinguished from all but one other genus (Xanthium) by having unisexual flower heads on the same plant.2 There is one other Ambrosia species in the Reserve, bathers delight (A. chamissonis),48which is found on sand dunes.
+In the sunflower family, species in the genus Ambrosia are distinguished from all but one other genus (Xanthium) by having unisexual flower heads on the same plant.2 There is one other Ambrosia species in the Reserve, bathers delight (A. chamissonis),48which is found on the sand dunes.

 Alternate Scientific Names: